Reveal-Energy-Services/orchid-python-api/README-dev.md

         - Run `copy_orchid_examples.exe`.
         - If the executable reports that it skipped files, repeat the command with an additional argument:
           `copy_orchid_examples.exe --overwrite`
-        - Verify that the current directory has five example notebooks:
+        - Verify that the current directory has six example notebooks:
             - `completion_analysis.ipynb`
             - `plot_time_series.ipynb`
             - `plot_trajectories.ipynb`
             - `plot_treatment.ipynb`
+            - `search_data_frames.ipynb`
             - `volume_2_first_response.ipynb`
-        - Verify that the current directory has five example scripts:
+        - Verify that the current directory has six example scripts:
             - `completion_analysis.py`
             - `plot_time_series.py`
             - `plot_trajectories.py`
             - `plot_treatment.py`
+            - `search_data_frames.py`
             - `volume_2_first_response.py`
     - If you are testing a `poetry` virtual environment
         - If orchid-python-api is installed in the virtual environment,